pnp/generator-teams/src/bot/templates/README-{botName}.md

 ## How to configure the bot

-The App Id and App Secret, generated during the registration, for the bot are read from the `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD` environment variables, specified in the `.env` file.
+The App Id and App Secret, generated during the registration, for the bot are read from the `<%= botidEnv %>` and `<%= botidEnvSecret %>` environment variables, specified in the `.env` file.
 These can be configured in the Azure Web App under *Application Settings > App Settings*.

 ## How to test the bot locally